KIONA-BENTON MIDDLE SCHOOL

 Visitor Sign In

-To ensure the safety of our students, we require visitors, including parents, to sign in at the office and obtain a visitor badge.
+To ensure the safety of our students, we require all visitors, including parents, to sign in at the office and obtain a visitor badge.
 You will need to show your driver license to obtain a badge.
+All visitors will be required to follow school building requirements for entrance.

+Give at least one week’s notice for extended absences such as vacations.
 Please request homework by 9:00 am for a 3:00 pm pickup.
-Give at least one week’s notice for extended absences such as vacations.
-Teachers can be reached through their websites at KBMS, or communicate through e-mail.
+Teachers can be reached through their Microsoft Teams account or communicate through e-mail.
 We suggest students have several classmates in each class who could be called for missed assignments.
 It is the responsibility of students to request their make-up work upon returning to class, if no office requests were made.
+Teachers will also be putting assignments on Microsoft Teams for students to access.

 The Kiona-Benton School District provides students with textbooks.
 Students are responsible for the condition of assigned books.
 We request that all textbooks be covered to ensure a longer life.
 At the end of the year, fines are assessed for damaged or missing textbooks.